kevinbarabash/beignet/design/mvp/11_bonus_features.md

 let slice5 = [:];   // tuple.slice();      === [1, 2, 3, 4, 5]
 ```

-Post-MVP, I'd like to make ranges a first-class concept in Crochet along with an
+Post-MVP, I'd like to make ranges a first-class concept in Escalier along with an
 associated type and type checking.

 ## Typed holes